tbud/x/README.md

-# earth
+# bud

-A go library for tbud web framework.
+Aim to build a light full stack framework.